wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

  - **Malicious code injection**: A hacker may inject malicious code, such as key loggers, which could compromise other users accessing the service.

- - **Extreme application activity**: A hacker can generate calls that require unusually high system resources which can overwhelm a backend and cause an application-level denial of service.
+ - **Extreme application activity**: A hacker can generate calls that require unusually high system resources that can overwhelm a backend and cause an application-level denial of service.

- - **Probing and fuzzing attacks**: A hacker may look for coding flaws which can be exploited to expose unintended content.
+ - **Probing and fuzzing attacks**: A hacker may look for coding flaws that can be exploited to expose unintended content.
 The hacker may also try to mask the activity by probing the API over long time periods.
 These attacks can be used to force API errors to uncover IP and system addresses that can then be used to access resources.

 ##### API DoS/DDoS Attacks
  - **Targeted API DDoS attacks**: Hackers tune attacks to stay below rate limits and exploit API vulnerability with finely crafted API DDoS attacks to disable services provided by the API or damage the user experience.
 Existing anti-DoS/DDoS security solutions can’t stop these attacks, but PingIntelligence for APIs uses AI to identify and block them.